Saweetie, Haddish lead Grammys red carpet in pink, sparkle - NewsBreak

 As for the men, there was plenty of ornate, brocade jackets and suits in the early bunch.

-“It's the sort of thing that can look genuinely fantastic when executed carefully,” Evans said.
+“It’s the sort of thing that can look genuinely fantastic when executed carefully,” said Jonathan Evans, Esquire’s style director.

 Leon Bridges lent a nod to his native Texas in a cream tuxedo look embellished with embroidery and a touch of blue bonnets.